Residual equidistribution of modular symbols and cohomology classes for quotients of hyperbolic $n$-space: Idea of proof

-The key ideas of the proofs of our main theorems are quite simple, having at their core the analytic continuation of twisted Eisenstein series and twisted trace formulas respectively.
-We will sketch the proof of Theorem \ref{mainthm1} in the simplest case, which is the one dealt with in \cite{LeeSun19}, where we consider only one cusp form and no restrictions on the location of $r=a/q$ in $\R / \Z$.
+We will sketch the proof of Theorem \ref{mainthm1} in the simplest case, which is the one dealt with in \cite{LeeSun19}, where we consider only one cusp form for $\H^2$ and no restrictions on the location of $r=a/q$ in $\R / \Z$.
+Our method is automorphic in nature and relies on the theory of Eisenstein series.
+It can be seen as a discrete version of the method introduced by Petridis and Risager in \cite{PeRi2} for studying the distribution of modular symbols.
+They consider the perturbation of the family of characters $\chi^\eps$ as $\eps\rightarrow 0$, whereas we consider the discrete family $\chi ^m$ for $m\in\Z$.